 Dr. David Judge, Mike McElhaney, Nancy Helms Ryan, Barry Elliot and Betty Willoughby advocate for quality vision care through the Joel W. Helms Lions Eye Clinic.
 Katie Bohannon/Messenger.

 A transformative and remarkable resource rooted in Etowah County celebrated a new era in October, remembering a past characterized by compassion and striving toward a future fostering benevolence toward all.

-For almost 60 years, the Joel W. Helms Lions Eye Clinic has provided free eye examinations and low-cost eyeglasses to the medically indigent citizens of Etowah County.
+For more than 70 years, the Joel W. Helms Lions Eye Clinic has provided free eye examinations and low-cost eyeglasses to the medically indigent citizens of Etowah County.
 One month ago, the clinic welcomed the community to experience the latest chapter in its history of advocacy, signifying its partnership with the Gadsden Public Library.

 254 South College Street now serves as the home of much more than beloved literature.
 The library’s second floor houses the Joel W. Helms Lions Eye Clinic, providing residents with an office space to conduct appointments, fill out applications and undergo screenings.
 After receiving approval that coincide with clinic qualifications, eye exams are provided at no cost, with glasses only requiring a small fee.
 If eyeglasses are needed, the patient is referred to Professional Opticians of Gadsden with his or her prescription, where he or she gains glasses crafted from a selection of frames.

 Patients pay $15 for single vision glasses, $25 for bifocals and $35 for trifocals, with the option for tint only an additional $15.
 The remainder of the cost is paid by the clinic.
 Should a patient require eye surgery, the clinic refers he or she to the Lions Eye Clinic at the UAB Callahan Eye Hospital in Birmingham.